MarwAhmed/Closing-The-Gap-In-Non-Latin-Script-Data/README.md

 [@Orcid](https://orcid.org/0000-0003-2279-6751)

+## Contribution

+You want to participate and contribute data on your project to our databse?
+That's great!

+You can either write plain JSON or use the form we provide on the Graphical User Interface.
+If you decide to use plain JSON, please follow the provided JSON schema.

+If you are not able or willing to write plain JSON, feel free to use the form we provide: https://m-l-d-h.github.io/Closing-The-Gap-In-Non-Latin-Script-Data/contribute

+After you finished your work, just provide us with the final JSON file, so we can ingest it.
+The data will be available immediately after the file is added to the store.

-## Contribution / Schema Documentation
+## Schema Documentation

-In case you want to participate in collecting material for the collection of resources and projects, please follow this schema.

 The schema underlies continuous development.
-Existing entries are going to be automatically updated to newer versions of the schemas as far as possible.
+Existing entries are not going to be automatically updated to newer versions of the schema.
 In case of issues, the creator or last editor will be contacted.

-Feel free to discuss the schema in the GitHub issues.
+Feel free to discuss possible improvements the schema in the GitHub issues.

-As for now, the easiest way to contribute to our database is to just send us your JSON file, so we can implement it to the store.
+We will add a history of all upcoming schema versions beginning with `v0.1.6`.

 ### <a id="indexschema"></a>JSON Schema for Projects (`v0.1.6`)